everycure-org/matrix/docs/src/pipeline/index.md

 ### Embeddings

-Embeddings are vectorized representations of the entities in our knowledge graph.
-These are currently computed in two stages:
+Our embeddings pipeline computes vectorized representations of the entities in the knowledge graph in two stages:

-1. Node Attribute Embedding Computation - in this step we use GenAI model (e.g. OpenAI's `text-embedding-3-small`) to compute individual node embeddings.
+1. Node Attribute Embedding Computation - We use GenAI models (e.g. OpenAI's `text-embedding-3-small` embedding API), for efficient node embedding, leveraging batch processing to reduce runtime and integrating error handling for API limits.
-2. Topological Embedding Computation - in this step we use GraphSAGE embedding algorithm on the previously calculated node embeddings.
-Alternatively, you can also use Node2Vec for topological embeddings computation - the model is not as well supported in Neo4J however it does not rely on Node Attribute Embedding Computation.
+2. Topological Embedding Computation - We have implemented options for GraphSAGE, and Node2Vec algorithms for computation of topological embeddings.
+Dimensionality reduction (e.g. PCA) has been modularized to enable flexible experimentation.

 !!! info
     Our graph database, i.e., [Neo4J](https://neo4j.com/docs/graph-data-science/current/algorithms/) comes with out-of-the-box functionality to compute both node and topological embeddings in-situ.
 The Kedro pipeline orchestrates the computation of these.